Aston Martin Seller’s Guide

 Find different marketplaces

-A great place to start out when trying to sell your car is on a listings site, like this very one (with prices starting at $99) — but it’s also wise not to overlook the less obvious places.
+A great place to start out when trying to sell your used Aston Martin online is on a website like Exotic Car List, but it’s also wise not to overlook the less obvious places.
 There are numerous, numerous communities both online and off that are dedicated to Aston Martin.
 In a community like this, you’re also very likely to get an accurate price for your car (presuming that you’ve researched correctly, and understand how much it is worth.)

 Fix any small issues, be honest about anything else